brimdata/zed/docs/formats/zng.md

 protocol directives as ZNG control payloads rather than defining additional encapsulating protocols.

-> For example, the [zqd](../../ppl/cmd/zqd) server uses application-defined
+> For example, the [zqd](../../cmd/zed/lake) service uses application-defined
-> message `0xf7` to embed search and server stats in the return stream
+> message `0xf7` to embed search and server stats in the return stream of ZNG
-> of ZNG data, e.g., as a long-running search progresses on the server.
+> data, e.g., as a long-running search progresses on the server.

 ### 2.1.1 Typedefs